Criscosmoes/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React can make a difficult app easier by splitting each part of the page into small reuseable components, meaning if your code breaks, you only have to check a certain component.
+React also can make it easy to store data(state) and easy to change/update it.

 1. Describe component state.

+state is where you can store your data that your app needs.

 1. Describe props.

+in my own words, props are used to pass data along your application. helps data flow.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+to change certain state/props would be setState(variableYouWantToChange)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.